Artist/Veteran Lindsay Zike: What We Can Learn from Vets Who Are Professional Artists

 Zike was stationed in Japan for 3 years and spent much of her leave time there breathing in the details of Shinto shrines, appreciating guardian sculptures of lion dogs and observing the majesty of ancient temple trees.

-“Civilians don’t get to see we’re not all about blood and guts and that people in the military can have unique gifts, unique personalities, and can be true creative artists.”
+“Civilians don’t get to see we’re not all about blood and guts and that people in the military can have unique gifts, unique personalities, and that we can be true creative artists.”

 Zike suggests both veterans and civilians fight quick, easy stereotypes.
 For example: